 Phil's work centers on the Hindu deity, Ardhanārīśvara.
 Ardhanārīśvara is a composite figure; its body is split into male and female halves by a vertical axis.
 Present academic works have focused on the iconography, mythological narratives, and philosophical interpretations of Ardhanārīśvara.
 However, scholarship has largely omitted content concerning Ardhanārīśvara in living context, including information about dedicated sites of worship.
 To account for this oversight, Phil's M.A. thesis involved fieldwork at one such site in Tiruchengode, Tamil Nadu.
 After completing his M.A. he traveled to India again through a Shastri Indo-Canadian Institute awarded bursary and located additional Ardhanārīśvara temples at this time.
 His Ph.D. project aims to do a comprehensive ethnographic study of these additional dedicated sites in order to create a more robust treatment of the figure.

-Catherine Leisser was admitted to the Ph.D. program in Fall 2015.
-She obtained her MA through Concordia's INDI program (thesis: Life on the Outer Limits of the Roman Empire: The Cult of Jupiter Dolichenus on the Roman limes, from Hadrian's Wall to the Austrian Danube Frontier - A Comparative Study of Dolichena).
-Having finished all coursework, Catherine is now working on her comprehensive exams.
-She looks forward to investigating the archaeological aspects of religious life (worship, ritual) in a selection of north-western boundary provinces of the Roman Empire, for which she received a doctoral fellowship grant from the Social Science and Humanities Research Council of Canada and a fellowship from Concordia.
+Catherine Leisser is a PhD student, currently on leave.
+With a background in Roman imperial-era archaeology, Catherine looks forward to investigating the archaeological aspects of religious life (worship, ritual) in selected north-western boundary provinces of the Roman Empire, for which she received doctoral fellowship grants from the Social Science and Humanities Research Council of Canada (SSHRC) and from Concordia.